Daniel in the Lions' Den (Rubens): Provenance

 Charles I gave the painting to his first cousin, James Hamilton, 1st Duke of Hamilton.
-The painting likely served as a symbol of Hamilton's authority as the king's representative in Scotland during the Bishops' Wars.
-It remained at Hamilton Palace in Scotland until 1882, when it was part of the Hamilton Palace sale that was held at Christie, Manson & Woods on the first day of the sale on 17 June 1882.
+The painting likely served as a symbol of Hamilton's authority as the King's representative in Scotland during the Bishops' Wars.
+It remained at Hamilton Palace in Scotland until 1882, when it was part of the Hamilton Palace sale that was held at Christie, Manson & Woods on the first day, 17 June 1882.
 The painting was bought for £3,145 by a man named Duncan, who bought the work for the British politician Christopher Beckett Denison.
 Denison was Member of Parliament from Conservative Party for Eastern West Riding of Yorkshire from 1868 - 1880.
 This sale took place during the lifetime of William Douglas-Hamilton, 12th Duke of Hamilton.

-At 1885, the painting was bought back by the Hamilton family from Denison, at a cost of £2,100.
-The painting was then inherited by Alfred Douglas-Hamilton, 13th Duke of Hamilton and was included again in the second sale of the Hamilton palace in 1919.
+In 1885, the painting was bought back by the Hamilton family from Denison, at a cost of £2,100.
+The painting was then inherited by Alfred Douglas-Hamilton, 13th Duke of Hamilton and was included again in the second Hamilton Palace sale in 1919.
 In this sale, the painting was sold for £2,520.
 It was purchased for Weetman Pearson, 1st Viscount Cowdray.
-The painting was inherited multiple times until it came to Weetman Harold Miller Pearson, 2nd viscount Cowdray, and then to his son, John Pearson, 3rd Viscount Cowdray.
+The painting was inherited multiple times until it came to Harold Pearson, 2nd Viscount Cowdray, and then to his son, John Pearson, 3rd Viscount Cowdray.
 It was sold in 1963.

 The Cowdray family believed the work in their possession was a copy.
 Concerned by its size and by the frame, they took it to Bonhams, who misattributed it as a work by Paul de Vos and Jacob Jordaens (the "stumpy legs" in the Daniel figure was thought to be characteristic of the artists' style).
 The New York art dealer Julius H. Weitzner, saw a photograph of the painting before the catalog was published.
 He immediately offered $1,400 to Bonhams, which they accepted, and the painting was taken off the auction.
 When the catalog was released, other dealers recognized it as a missing work by Rubens.
 An attempt was made to prevent the export license from being granted, but the painting was already in transit to New York.
 In December 1965, Weitzner sold the painting for over $400,000.
 It was sold by M. Knoedler to National Gallery of Art in Washington D.C. on 13 December 1965, where it now hangs.